ygorelik/ydk-gen/sdk/python/README.rst

   # Define optional environment variables and install dependencies
   export YDKGEN_HOME=`pwd`
   export PYTHON_VENV=$HOME/ydk_venv
-  ./install_ydk.sh   # also builds Python virtual environment
+  ./install_ydk.sh -v   # also builds Python virtual environment

 Once you have installed the `ydk` core package, you can install one or more model bundles.
 Note that some bundles have dependencies on other bundles.